1949 Washington Huskies football team

 The 1949 Washington Huskies football team was an American football team that represented the University of Washington during the 1949 college football season.
-In its second season under head coach Howard Odell, the team compiled a 3–7 record, finished in a tie for sixth place in the Pacific Coast Conference, and was outscored by its opponents by a combined total of 285 to 167.
+In its second season under head coach Howie Odell, the team compiled a 3–7 record, finished in a tie for sixth place in the Pacific Coast Conference, and was outscored by its opponents by a combined total of 285 to 167.
 Chuck Olson was the team captain.

 Schedule

-NFL Draft selections
+NFL draft selections

-Two University of Washington Huskies were selected in the 1950 NFL Draft, which lasted 30 rounds with 391 selections.
+Two University of Washington Huskies were selected in the 1950 NFL draft, which lasted 30 rounds with 391 selections.